It’s ironic to write about the health benefits of sweating right now since it’s February and I live in Michigan.

 Keep in mind that our bodies have precious few pathways to get rid of the junk that builds up inside, and that sweating may actually be the most effective to excrete certain toxicants.
 Blocking that system causes all sorts of problems, and since aluminum is often something we need to detox, its presence in antiperspirants creates a vicious cycle.

-Read more about the hazards of antiperspirants and my tiny baby steps to ditching the conventional products for my own armpits many years ago.
+I took tiny baby steps towards ditching the conventional products for my own armpits many years ago.

 Sure, you’ll still sweat on other parts of your body when you block the armpit sweat with antiperspirants, but you miss out on a lot of opportunities to detoxify AND you add aluminum (and often other unsavory ingredients) right into a very thin, sensitive, lymph-node-loaded area of the body.
 Not worth it to me!